Kalpana Chawla: First space mission

 Chawla's first space mission began on November 19, 1997, as part of the six-astronaut crew that flew on the Space Shuttle Columbia flight STS-87.
-She served as a mission specialist and a backup flight engineer during takeoff.
-When STS-87 launched, Chawla became the first woman of Indian origin to go into space.
-Indian Prime Minister Inder Kumar Gujral called her to congratulate her on her flight, expressing pride on behalf of the people of India and lauding Chawla for inspiring Indian women and children.
+It was the fourth flight to hold the US Microgravity Payload (USMP-4) and Spartan 201 module, two of its payloads with which to conduct experiments on microgravity and the Sun's outer atmosphere, respectively.
+In the mission, Chawla served as a mission specialist, robotic arm operator, and backup flight engineer during liftoff.
+After STS-87 launched, Chawla became the first woman of Indian origin to go to space; Inder Kumar Gujral, the then prime minister of India, called her to congratulate her on her flight, expressing pride on behalf of the people of India and lauding Chawla for inspiring Indian women and children.

+Chawla supervised and performed experiments in STS-87.
+As part of the mission, Chawla studied how to mix liquids evenly to create specific metal combinations that could be used in future computer chips.
+Using Columbia's Middeck Glovebox, she worked with immiscibles to understand the causes behind their separation.

-During the mission, Chawla was assigned to deploy one of the shuttle's payloads: the Spartan research module.
-Due to a power surge that damaged its control system, Spartan failed to perform its expected pirouette movement.
+Chawla was assigned to deploy the SPARTAN during the mission.
+Due to a power surge that damaged its control system, the SPARTAN failed to perform its expected pirouette movement minutes after she had deployed it.
 Chawla attempted to grapple the satellite with the shuttle's robotic arm but did not receive a clear signal on the control panel showing it was secured, causing her to move the arm back.
-In the process, she accidentally hit the Spartan, causing it to spin at two degrees per second.
+In the process, she accidentally hit the SPARTAN, making it spin at two degrees per second.
 Fellow astronaut Kevin R. Kregel also attempted to grapple the payload by matching its spin with the shuttle's, but this movement was ultimately aborted.
-In the end, a spacewalk was required to retrieve the payload.
+In the end, astronauts Winston E. Scott and Takao Doi performed a spacewalk to retrieve the payload.

-Chawla also supervised and performed experiments as part of the fourth United States Microgravity Payload mission (USMP-4).
-As part of this mission, Chawla studied how to mix liquids evenly to create specific metal combinations that could be used in future computer chips.
-Using Columbia's Middeck Glovebox, she worked with immiscibles to understand the causes behind their separation.